 IDSA is creating a global standard for data connectors and has developed a software architecture that facilitates secure sharing of data between trusted parties and across all ecosystems (edge, cloud, mobile, server-based etc.).
 Certified users gain access to the data ecosystem, where they attach usage restriction policies to their data before making it available to other users.
-The IDS Connector is a central component of the IDS standard, which realizes Data Exchange Services as described in the IDS RAM section 3.5.21 (see also figure below).
+The IDS Connector is a central component of the IDS standard, which realizes Data Exchange Services as described in the IDS RAM section 3.5.25 (see also figure below).
 The IDS Connector can be installed on a server, in a cloud, on an IoT device, and on a smartphone.
 It uses special container technology ensuring "trusted execution", meaning the data within the container is always protected from unauthorized access and manipulation.

-By adopting the IDS standard and leveraging synergies with other pioneering initiatives like Gaia-X2, FIWARE3, SITRA4, MyData5, and others, secure data spaces become a reality.
-Since data spaces combine technical, organizational, and legal complexities, the IDS standard addresses technical, operational, and legal agreements in data spaces6.
-The standard relies on the IDS RAM7, which provides guidelines for data sharing and adds features, such as identity management, communication security, usage control, and others.
-Details on the system architecture can be found in the IDS RAM subsection 3.5.28.
-The IDS Connector is defined in DIN SPEC 27070 as part of the German standardization work.
-The concepts of Data Spaces and data connector in special become more and more subject to international standardization in ISO/IEC, CEN/CENELEC, IEEE and W3C.
+By adopting the IDS standard and leveraging synergies with other pioneering initiatives like Gaia-X6, FIWARE7, SITRA8, MyData9, and others, secure data spaces become a reality.
+Since data spaces combine technical, organizational, and legal complexities, the IDS standard addresses technical, operational, and legal agreements in data spaces10.
+The standard relies on the IDS RAM11, which provides guidelines for data sharing and adds features, such as identity management, communication security, usage control, and others.
+Details on the system architecture can be found in the IDS RAM subsection 3.5.212.The IDS Connector is defined in DIN SPEC 27070 as part of the German standardization work.
+The concepts of data spaces and data connector in a special way become more and more subject to international standardization in ISO/IEC, CEN/CENELEC, IEEE and W3C.

-To prove compliance with these requirements the IDS Certification9 was launched at the Hannover Fair in 2022.
+To prove compliance with these requirements the IDS Certification13 was launched at the Hannover Fair in 2022.
 The certification offers different trust and assurance levels for both connectors and operational environments.
-Some connectors are labelled as 'IDS-Ready' meaning they successfully underwent a pre-certification, a third-party assessment to prepare for certification.
+Some connectors are labelled as 'IDS-Ready'